-Research supports the claim that cannabis can help patients with depression, PTSD, ADHD, and the like.
+Research supports the claim that cannabis can help patients with stress.
 But what about dementia?
 The question poses somewhat of a paradoxical answer.
 Regular cannabis use may inhibit blood’s ability to reach your brain, thus causing concern for dementia.
 But at the same time, cannabis can also help patients who have already been diagnosed with dementia.
 Keep reading to find out more.

 Does Cannabis Help or Hinder Dementia?

 As always when it comes to research, the answer is never black and white or straightforward.
 “A recent study showed that marijuana users had low blood flow in the hippocampus.
 The belief is that chronic marijuana use may block activity in this part of the brain, and it may damage areas of the brain that are pivotal to learning and memory.
 Other lifestyle factors can affect blood flow as well, such as exercise and cigarette smoking.”
 Reduced blood flow to the brain isn’t a guarantee for dementia but it certainly is worrisome to doctors.